morteza1221/AdyashaMortez_group10Kademlia/README.md

-# Kademlia_Network
-Configuring 10 nodes in docker container and setup communication among them

 Configuring The Network:
 Run these following commands
 1. ./build.sh //It will execute the docker file and deploy the docker-compose.yml file and create 10 container nodes.
-2. Now open a new terminal and write: docker ps -a //show you the list of containers
+2. Now open a new terminal and write:
 3. Open another terminal and execute this command: docker-compose run --rm kademlia_tracker //Tracker is a service to check communication between the nodes
 4. List/Copy 2 container ids and write: